Abdullah Al Noman: Career

 Noman was elected to parliament from Kotwali, Chittagong-9 in 1991.

 On 19 August 1998, the Bureau of Anti-Corruption Commission sued Noman for failure to submit a wealth statement with Dhanmondi Police Station.
-The charge-sheet was submitted on 30 May 2000.
-The case was taken over by the Anti-Corruption Commission which succeeded the Bureau of Anti-Corruption Commission in 2004.
+The charge sheet was submitted on 30 May 2000.
+The case was taken over by the Anti-Corruption Commission, which succeeded the Bureau of Anti-Corruption Commission in 2004.

-Noman was elected to parliament from Chittagong-9 in 2001 as a candidate of Bangladesh Nationalist Party.
+Noman was elected to parliament from Chittagong-9 in 2001 as a candidate of the Bangladesh Nationalist Party.
 He served as the minister of fisheries and livestock in the Third Khaleda Zia Cabinet.

-Noman contested the 9th general election from Chittagong-9 in 2008 as a candidate of Bangladesh Nationalist Party.
+Noman contested the 9th general election from Chittagong-9 in 2008 as a candidate of the Bangladesh Nationalist Party.
 He lost the election to Afsarul Amin.
-Noman had received 1,27,815 votes against Amin's 1,37,106 votes.
-Noman alleged that the election was rigged in favour of Awami League.
+Noman had received 127,815 votes against Amin's 137,106 votes.
+Noman alleged that the election was rigged in favour of the Awami League.

 Charges from the 1998 Bureau of Anti-Corruption Commission case were framed against Noman with the Dhaka Divisional Special Judges' Court on 2 February 2009.
-Noman filed an application with the Bangladesh High Court against the framing of the charges which was rejected by the court on 24 January 2013.
-He filed a leave to appeal against the verdict of Bangladesh High Court which was rejected on 25 January 2016 on a technicality.
+Noman filed an application with the Bangladesh High Court against the framing of the charges, which was rejected by the court on 24 January 2013.
+He filed a leave to appeal against the verdict of Bangladesh High Court, which was rejected on 25 January 2016 on a technicality.

-In 2009, Noman was engaged in a struggle with Salahuddin Quader Chowdhury to take control of Bangladesh Nationalist Party in Chittagong.
-He was at that time the joint secretary general of Chittagong City unit of Bangladesh Nationalist Party.
-In November 2009, supporters of Noman vandalized Institution of Engineers, Bangladesh (IEB) auditorium in Chittagong in which the council of the Chittagong City unit of Bangladesh Nationalist Party was taking place.
+In 2009, Noman was engaged in a struggle with Salahuddin Quader Chowdhury to take control of the Bangladesh Nationalist Party in Chittagong.
+He was at that time the joint secretary general of the Chittagong City unit of the Bangladesh Nationalist Party.
+In November 2009, supporters of Noman vandalized the Institution of Engineers, Bangladesh (IEB) auditorium in Chittagong, in which the council of the Chittagong City unit of the Bangladesh Nationalist Party was taking place.

 On 7 April 2013, Noman was sent to jail in connection with a number of criminal cases.
 Jatiyatabadi Swechhasebak Dal called for a strike in Chittagong the next day protesting the decision.

-Noman told reporters that he was considering quitting Bangladesh Nationalist Party in August 2016 after he did not receive a seat in the standing committee of Bangladesh Nationalist Party.
+Noman told reporters that he was considering quitting the Bangladesh Nationalist Party in August 2016 after he did not receive a seat on the standing committee of the Bangladesh Nationalist Party.

 Bangladesh Police from Tongi Police Station arrested Noman on 7 May 2018 from Gazipur near the home of the Bangladesh Nationalist Party candidate of Gazipur City Corporation, Hasan Uddin Sarkar, over allegations of vandalism with 12 other activists of Bangladesh Nationalist Party.
-Noman was released soon after but the rest were detained by the police for questioning.
+Noman was released soon after, but the rest were detained by the police for questioning.

-Noman reported that his rally in Chittagong on 16 December 2018, on the occasion of victory day of Bangladesh Liberation war, was attacked by armed supporters of Awami League.
+Noman reported that his rally in Chittagong on 16 December 2018, on the occasion of the victory day of the Bangladesh Liberation War, was attacked by armed supporters of the Awami League.

-Noman complained to Bangladesh Election Commission on 17 March 2020, during the Chattogram City Corporation election campaign, that Awami League activists and Bangladesh Police personnel were interfering with the election campaign of Bangladesh Nationalist Party.
+Noman complained to the Bangladesh Election Commission on 17 March 2020, during the Chattogram City Corporation election campaign, that Awami League activists and Bangladesh Police personnel were interfering with the election campaign of the Bangladesh Nationalist Party.